 Sishen Iron Ore are committed to providing quality, affordable housing for its staff and has developed 1 793 houses over the last 5 years (Jimmy Walker, pers. comm).
 Mr Walker also indicated that due to accommodation shortages and the high property prices and rental costs in Kathu in recent years many employees have been forced to commute on a daily basis from towns in the area, including as far afield as Kuruman.
 Kuruman is located ~ 50 km north east of Kathu.
 Despite the recent down turn in the mining sector and the associated retrenchments, Sishen Iron Ore have indicated that the future expansion of mining activities in the area will create the need for additional housing.
-The aim of the SIMS Mixed Used Development is to ensure that adequate accommodation is avaible in Kathu for employees and contractors when the need arises.
+The aim of the Uitkoms Residential Development is to ensure that adequate accommodation is avaible for senior personnel in Kathu when the need arises.